Amphimachairodus: Paleoecology

 Amphimachairodus hezhengensis lived in an open arid environment in Linxia Basin, caused by the uplifting of Tibetan Plateau.
-Within the Dashengou Fauna, it would have coexisted with a number of other large carnivores including two species of medium-sized agriotheriini bears, the barbourofelin nimravid Albanosmilus, fellow machairodont Machairodus, and the huge hyena Dinocrocuta.
+Within the Dashengou Fauna, it would have coexisted with a number of other large carnivores including two species of medium-sized agriotheriini bears, the barbourofeline nimravid Albanosmilus, fellow machairodont Machairodus, and the huge hyena Dinocrocuta.
 Dinocrocuta was by far the most abundant carnivoran in the Dashengou Fauna, and would've practice kleptoparasitism on Amphimachairodus.
 Other carnivorans known from the area include skunks, mustelids, and four species of small to medium-sized hyenas.
 The herbivores present in this fauna include rhinoceros such as Acerorhinus hezhengensis, Chilotherium wimani, and Iranotherium morgani, suid Chleuastochoerus stehlini, cervid Dicrocerus, bovid Miotragocerus, giraffids Honanotherium schlosseri and Samotherium, and "tetralophodont gomphothere" Tetralophodon exoletus.

 A. giganteus was an inhabitant of woodlands and open floodplains as based on finds in Pikermi in Greece and Shanxi Province in China, indicating it had habitat preferences similar to modern lions in many respects.
 Specimens recovered from Turolian deposits indicate that the fauna living there was much the same, differing only by species in many cases.
 Among the animals it shared its environment with were bovids such as Parabos, Lutung monkeys, the proboscidean Anancus, the rhino Aceratherium, antelopes such as Tragoportax and Miotragocerus as well as gazelles and deer, a very large species of hyrax, early goats, various giraffes, camels such as Paracamelus, the horse Hipparion, a species of aardvark, the chalicothere Ancylotherium and the beaver-like Dipoides.
 Other carnivores it shared its territory with include the percrocutid hyena Dinocrocuta, the agriotheriini bear Agriotherium, fellow machairodonts Metailurus and Paramachairodus and hyenas like Thalassictis.
 The larger herbivores were likely common prey for Amphimachairodus, and it likely would have competed with Agriotherium for food, possibly yielding kills to the bear and possibly also stealing kills from hyenas such as Thalassictis and from Metailurus when the opportunity arose.